 Pretty as a stained glass window on your shelves.
 This cinnamon, sweet red bit of deliciousness converts many folks who think they don’t like beets.
 It too is great right out of the jar or on salads, and sandwiches….and of course is a great dash of color on a plate set to impress.
 Take home a jar of beets, a new culinary skill, recipe, and great memories….Not to mention some pickling skills from a professional!

-Valerie Hanson has been canning for over 30 years and is certified by the USDA via Michigan State University’s “Better Process Control School” in both Acidified and Low Acid Food Processing.
-The Bygone Basic’s kitchen is licensed by the State of Michigan as a food processing kitchen.
+Chef Valerie Hanson has been canning for over 30 years and is certified by the USDA via Michigan State University’s “Better Process Control School” in both Acidified and Low Acid Food Processing.

 You don’t need a bread machine!

 Bread baking is soul therapy.
 Make a beautifully soft white bread in the traditional ways.
 Be surprised that it is almost the same amount of on-hand time as bread machine baking, just minutes extra … and oh so much more satisfying.
 While the bread is rising, CHURN BUTTER!
 Awesome.
 Bring home your own loaf and some fresh churned butter to serve with it.
 You may be mistaken for June Cleaver.
 The butter churning process is quite simple but does really have more steps than the unfinished butter your kids made by shaking the cartons, there actually is more to it and some great science.